 (Status of the Legions and Primarchs as well as concerning their Homeworlds and Colors)

 Horus remained on Terra, in command of the High Lords of Terra and the Inquisition.
 The Chapter Masters of the Sons of Horus would remain on their homeworld Cthonia, and would recruit from that world and from Terra as well.
-Due to his shame of being unable to save the Emperor, Horus had his legion's color changed to black.
+Due to his shame of being unable to save the Emperor, Horus had his legion's color changed to black and renamed them the Black Templars.
 The Primarch and his legion are hailed as heroes of the Imperium, for reuniting the shattered empire back together and maintaining order for the past few millennia.
 One of the greatest Sons of Horus marines is Abaddon, Captain of the First Company and later on the First Chapter Master.
 Their Battle Cry is, "For Horus, No Pity Shown!
 For the Emperor, No Mercy Given!"

 After the horror of the Drop Site Massacre and the lost of their Primarch and so many of their captains, the World Eaters were very undermanned.
-But it was thanks to the survival of Kharn, Captain of the 8th War Company, that the legion endured.
+But it was thanks to the survival of Kharn, Captain of the 8th War Company and Angron's prized disciple, that the legion endured.
 Under his leadership the World Eaters managed to gather more marines from their planet and return to the Imperium to drive the traitors towards the Eye of Terror.
-Today they remain on their homeworld Bodt where they get their recruits.
+Today they remain on their homeworld Nuceria, where they get their recruits as well as from nearby worlds.
 To show respect to their Primarch's final stand, they added red to their blue and white colors.
 To many Imperial Guards regiments, the World Eaters are a brave legion, willing to take on impossible odds at close range.
 They never back down from a fight and have a determination that would make their Primarch proud.
 In fact all of their successor chapters look up to Angron's teachings.
 The Death Guard and Emperor's Children legions, for sacrificing his life so Fulgrim and Motarion could escape, also respect Angron.
-Their battle cry is, "Glory for the Primarch and Emperor!
+Their battle cry is, "Glory for the Emperor and Angron!
 Victory for the Imperium and Mankind!"

 The Night Lords continue using their tactics of ruthless fighting in honor of their Primarch.
 They still only recruit from Nostramo, but make sure that the candidates aren't criminals that would shame the legion.
 Their armor remains the same except they've added gold and white lightning.
 The legion and their successors have gained much infamy amongst their enemies and people of the Imperium due to their ruthlessness.
-Also their numbers have decreased due to the malfunctions of the gene-seed and low number of good recruits on their homeworld.
+Also their numbers have decreased due to the malfunctions of the gene-seed and low number of good recruits on their homeworld, and issue addressed to Horus in order to solve it.
 Despite their ruthless tactics Konrad is looked upon greatly by many of the people of the Imperium for defending them during the siege of Terra.
 Their Battle cries are usually words of terror and horror over the enemy's communication frequencies or a more common one is, "For the Night Haunter!"

 The Word Bearers remained on their homeworld Colchis, though most of their fleet remained in orbit.
 Their planet also became the center of the Ecclesiarchy led by Lorgar, creating many faithful recruits for the legion.
+The legion is also responsible for educating newly conquered worlds in the laws of the Imperium and the teachings of the Star Child.
 The Word Bearers changed their black armor to tan, red and gold with parts of their Holy Scriptures written on them.
 They are the most zealous of the loyalist legion, second only to the Sons of Horus.
-Their war cry is usually a line from their holy scriptures or sometimes, "For Emperor and the Star Child!"
+Their war cry is usually a line from their holy scriptures or sometimes, "For the Emperor and the Star Child!"

 The Iron Warriors are now fleet base, though they still recruit from Olympia and nearby worlds.
 They now act as a Crusading Fleet and can mobilize their forces anytime.
 Though their armor is the same they have added gold and danger stripes onto their armor.
-They fight more determinedly now and have named their Fortress-Monastery, originally Pertuabo's Battle Barge flagship, the Iron Blood is where a recovering Pertuabo is usually seen, when not on his homeworld.
+They fight more determinedly now and have made Pertuabo's Battle Barge flagship their new mobile Fortress-Monastery, calling it the Iron Blood is where a recovering Pertuabo is usually seen, when not on his homeworld.
 The legion usually assists with new forward technology and inventions for the Imperium for both the Imperial Military and civilian uses.
 Their war cry is "Iron Within, Iron Without!"

 The Death Guard continued to recruit from their homeworld on Barbarus, with Motarion usually at his palace watching over the new recruits.
 They still retain their normal armor color.
 He usually participates in campaigns and crusades more directly then any of the other Primarchs.
 Unlike other legions and chapters the Death Guard do not possess a war cry.
 They have been renowned for protecting civilians during battles while being on the bad side of noble families and government officials.
 They are also on good terms with the Imperial Guards but hold distaste towards Commissars and corrupted military officers.